skt-smartfleet/ruut_document/source/_build/html/_sources/format.rst.txt

         "travelTime": "estimated time to traverse the segment", "openLR": "openLR code of the segment",
         "agoraC": "AGORA-C code of the segment",
+        "linkId": "TSD Link ID of the segment", "segmentCoordinates":
+        {
+          "point1":{
+            "lat": "latitude of the point1 of the segment", "lon": "longitude of the point1 of the segment"
+          },
+          "point2":{
-        "gps-coordinates": "gps coordinates of the start/end node of the segment", "confidenceLevel": "Level of confidence of the traffic prediction (prediction only)",
+            "lat": "latitude of the point2 of the segment", "lon": "longitude of the point2 of the segment"
+          }
+        },
-        "lane": [{
+        "lane": [
+          {
             "laneNumber": "Lane number",
-          "laneSpeed": "dedicated speed of the lane on the segment" }],
+            "laneSpeed": "dedicated speed of the lane on the segment" }
+        ],
         "timeStamp": "timestamp of the information"
       }]
     }